Nikita0605/taskflow-docs/README.md

 TaskFlow documentation follows practices based on:

-- Microsoft Writing Style Guide
+- Microsoft Writing Style Guide.
-- REST API documentation standards
+- REST API documentation practices.
-- Software documentation best practices
+- Software documentation standards.

-The documentation focuses on clarity, accuracy, consistency, and maintainability.
+The documentation focuses on:

+- Clear explanations.
+- Consistent terminology.
+- Action-oriented instructions.
+- Accurate technical information.
+- Maintainable content.

 ---

 # Contributing to Documentation

-Documentation improvements help keep TaskFlow information accurate and useful.

-When updating documentation, follow the existing structure and maintain consistent terminology.
-Verify technical details before making changes and update related documents when a change affects multiple areas.
+TaskFlow documentation evolves along with the product.

+When updating documentation:

+- Maintain the existing document structure.
+- Use consistent terminology.
+- Verify technical accuracy.
+- Update related documents when required.
+- Add examples where they improve understanding.

-Documentation improvements may include adding examples, clarifying instructions, correcting outdated information, or improving navigation.
+Documentation improvements may include clarifying instructions, correcting outdated information, adding missing examples, or improving navigation between topics.

 ---

 # Feedback

+Documentation improves through continuous feedback.

-If you find missing or unclear information, identify the affected document and provide details about the improvement.
+If you find missing, incorrect, or unclear information, provide:

+- The affected document or section.
+- A description of the issue.
+- Additional context or examples where helpful.

-Feedback helps maintain accurate and useful TaskFlow documentation.
+Feedback helps keep TaskFlow documentation accurate, useful, and easier to maintain.

 ---

-# Summary
+# About This Documentation

-The TaskFlow documentation set provides a complete reference for working with the platform.
+The TaskFlow documentation set provides a complete reference for using, developing, deploying, and integrating with the platform.

-It covers user workflows, product concepts, application architecture, API integration, development practices, and deployment procedures.
+It covers user workflows, product concepts, application architecture, API usage, development practices, and deployment procedures.

-The documentation is organized to provide the right information to the right audience at the right stage of their TaskFlow journey.
+The documentation supports readers throughout the TaskFlow lifecycle, from initial setup and daily usage to advanced development and integration scenarios.